corrode/corrode.github.io/content/blog/enums.md

 Earlier, I promised that you can still use enums, even if you have to interact with C code.

-Suppose you have a C library with a user status type.
-(I've omitted the other fields for brevity.)
+Suppose you have a C library with a user status type (I've omitted the other fields for brevity).

 ```c
 typedef struct {